Premature burial: Execution

-The burning of books and burying of scholars (焚書坑儒 (焚书坑儒, fénshū kēngrú)) was a suppression of intellectual thought carried out by Qin Shi Huang, the first emperor of a unified China.
+The burning of books and burying of scholars (焚書坑儒 (焚书坑儒, fénshū kēngrú)) was purportedly carried out by Qin Shi Huang, the first emperor of a unified China.
 Books and texts deemed to be subversive were burned and 460 Confucian scholars were reportedly buried alive in 212 BC.
 Modern scholars doubt these events – Sima Qian, author of the account of these events in the Records of the Grand Historian, was an official of the Han dynasty, which could be expected to portray the previous rulers unfavorably.
+The single most numerous case of people being buried alive as a way of execution was after the Battle of Changping, where around 200,000 surviving and captured soldiers of the state of Zhao were buried alive.

 Tacitus, in his work Germania, records that German tribes practiced two forms of capital punishment; the first where the victim was hanged from a tree, and another where the victim was tied to a wicker frame, pushed face down into the mud and buried.
 The first was used to make an example of traitors; the second was used for punishment of dishonorable or shameful vices, such as cowardice.
 According to Tacitus, the Ancient Germans thought that crime should be exposed, whereas infamy should be buried out of sight.

-Fleta, a medieval commentary on English common law, specified live burial as the punishment for sodomy, bestiality and those who had dealings with Jews or Jewesses.
+Fleta, a medieval commentary on English common law, specified live burial as the punishment for sodomy, bestiality and those who had dealings with Jews.

-In Ancient Persia, Herodotus in his book Histories records that burying people alive was a Persian custom, which they practiced in order to be blessed by gods.
+Herodotus in his book Histories wrote that burying people alive was an ancient Persian custom, which they practiced in order to be blessed by gods.

 In ancient Rome, a Vestal Virgin convicted of violating her vows of celibacy was "buried alive" by being sealed in a cave with a small amount of bread and water, ostensibly so that the goddess Vesta could save her were she truly innocent, essentially making it into a trial by ordeal.
-This practice was, strictly speaking, immurement (i.e., being walled up and left to die) rather than premature burial.
+Vesta never intervened.
+This practice was, strictly speaking, immurement (being walled up and left to die) rather than premature burial.
 According to Christian tradition, a number of saints were martyred this way, including Saint Castulus and Saint Vitalis of Milan.

 In Denmark, in the Ribe city statute, which was promulgated in 1269, a female thief was to be buried alive, and in the law by Queen Margaret I, adulterous women were to be punished with premature burial, men with beheading.